A Unifying Framework for Parallel and Distributed Processing in R using Futures: Acknowledgments

 \section{Acknowledgments}

 I am grateful to all users and developers who have contributed to the future framework with questions and answers, feature requests, bug reports, and interesting and fruitful discussions.
-I am thankful to everyone who gave comments and suggestions on how to improved this manuscript.
-The development of the \dfn{Future API} Specifications and Conformance test suite in the \pkg{future.tests} package was supported by the R~Consortium through its Infrastructure Steering Committee (ISC) grant program.
+I am thankful to the reviewers, the editor, and everyone else who gave comments and suggestions helping to improve this article.
+The development of the \dfn{Future API Specifications and Conformance} test suite in the \pkg{future.tests} package was supported by the R~Consortium through its Infrastructure Steering Committee (ISC) grant program.

 { Henrik Bengtsson\\ Department of Epidemiology and Biostatistics,\\ University of California, San Francisco\\ San Francisco, CA\\ United States\\ } \end{article}